You are currently viewing Direct Taxes and the Government

 Setting up industries requires a heavy capital outlay initially.
 In subsequent years, there is also a need for capital before production stabilizes.
 However, when profits are made, they are subjected to direct taxes, which the industries must pay.

-Direct taxes can discourage industrial production since part of the profits generated must be paid to the government as direct taxes.
+Direct taxes can discourage industrial production, since part of the profits generated must be paid to the government as direct taxes.
 The production of goods is foregone at the expense of paying direct taxes.

 Therefore, any government will determine the advantages and disadvantages of direct taxes before imposing them.
-However, governments keep on reviewing the economic, political, and social situations regarding the productivity of taxes and the ease of collecting them and making the necessary amendments.
+However, governments keep on reviewing the economic, political, and social situations regarding the productivity of taxes and the ease of collecting them and making amendments.

 Thank you for reading the article.

-Feel free to send us questions or topics on tax and investments in Kenya that you would like covered on this website at taxkenya@gmail.com.
+Send us questions or topics on tax and investments in Kenya that you would like covered on this website at taxkenya@gmail.com.

 Dr. Wakaguyu Wa Kiburi.